ipabz/flunky/README.md

 git clone https://github.com/ipabz/flunky.git Flunky
 ```

-Once you have cloned the Flunky repository, run the `bash scripts/init.sh` command from the Flunky directory to create the `Flunky.yaml` configuration file.
+Once you have cloned the Flunky repository, run the `composer install` command from the Flunky directory to create the `Flunky.yaml` configuration file.
 The `Flunky.yaml` file will be placed in the `~/Flunky` directory:

 ```
-bash scripts/init.sh
+composer install
 ```

 ## Configuring Flunky